 As part of the management of these risks the Bank uses derivatives to hedge interest and foreign exchange exposures on non-trading positions (primarily on fixed rate loans).
-Further information on this can be found in the accounting policy on derivatives, shown in note 3 (policy i).
+Further information on this can be found in the accounting policy on derivatives, shown in note 3 (policy j) to the financial statements.